We are the Northern Neck Chapter of the Virginia Master Naturalists

 We recruit members, plan and produce training courses, and work with sponsors/partners to organize volunteer service projects

-We have our next Basic Training class in Spring of 2019.
+Watch for our announcement of the next basic training class.
 For more info go to Basic Training.

 For more information about the state program go to www.virginiamasternaturalist.org

 Monarch Butterflies (Danaus plexippus) taken at Belle Isle State Park during 2017 Basic Training class by Kyle Langford

 Serving the Virginia counties of Northumberland, Lancaster, Richmond, Westmoreland, King George, Essex, and Middlesex

 The Northern Neck Virginia Master Naturalists invites all members on a field trip to the Wellford property, 13 miles north of Tappahannock just off Rt.
 17. Alice and Hill Wellford have graciously invited us to their property for our July field studies event.

 Members only and this qualifies for continuing education credit.